 Driving the Road to Hana in Maui Hawaii is an experience that many travelers dream about!
 We spent a full day cruising the famous Hana Highway and the many twists and turns of this iconic Maui route.
-This guide covers all the best waterfalls, can’t miss stops, and food on the Road to Hana!
-We’ll also fill you in on what you need to book in advance and even a few things we would have done differently on our trip.
+Follow our guide for all the best waterfalls, can’t miss stops, and food on the Road to Hana!
+We’ll also fill you in on what you need to book in advance, and even a few things we would have done differently on our trip.

 Early Morning on the Road to Hana in Maui